1992 NCAA Division I women's basketball tournament: Notable events

-In the game between Western Kentucky and Missouri State, the Hilltoppers dashed the upset hopes of the Missouri State Bears, and won the game 84–72.
+In the game between Western Kentucky and Southwest Missouri State, the Lady Toppers dashed the upset hopes of the Lady Bears, and won the game 84–72.
 The game between Stanford and Virginia was much closer, with Virginia leading late but Stanford pulled to a small lead.
 Virginia's Dawn Staley scored to cut the lead to one with eleven seconds left.
 Stanford now controlled the ball, and in bounded it, but with time running out, the ball was loose on the floor.
 Staley dived after the loose ball, recovered it and flung it to teammate Melanee Wagener while Staley called for a timeout.
 The referee did not hear her call for the timeout, then heard the horn announcing the end of the game, so the refs and the teams headed off the court.
 Staley chased after Doug Cloud, the referee, insisting she had called a time out.
 A different referee, Bob Trammell, had heard her call for the timeout, so the teams were called back, and a fraction of a second were placed back on the clock.
 Virginia in bounded the ball and got it to Staley, but she was unable to get a final shot off.
 Stanford coach Tara VanDerveer would call it, "the longest seven-tenths of a second in my life".
 The Cardinal won a one-point game 66–65.
 Van Derveer would later recount the story when preparing to train the USA National team, including Staley, for the 1996 Olympics.

 After losing three starters from the prior year's team, including All-American Sonia Henning, some observers, including assistant coach Amy Tucker, were not expecting a stellar season.
 Their point guard, Molly Goodenbour, had not seen a lot of playing time in prior years playing behind Henning and Jennifer Azzi, but she would go on to hit 18 three-pointers in the tournament, at the time an NCAA record, and win the MVP award for the tournament.
 Teammates Rachel Hemmer and Val Whiting also earned spots on the All-Tournament team as the team won a 78–62 victory over Western Kentucky to claim their second national championship in three years.